lemval/API-specifications/docs/attachments/Use-of-HTTP-operations-for-RESTful-APIs.md

-# Appendix E: Use of HTTP operations for RESTful APIs
+# Use of HTTP operations for RESTful APIs

 ## Introduction